vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 (d) STUTI GRANTHA

 The fourth and the final approach consists in Abhi- nava's contemplation of the Tanraloka as a full scale Stuti (prayer hymn).
 In the concluding part of the initial sentence2 as well as in the ultimate verse3 Abhi- nava leaves no ambiguity about his intention.
-When- ever he gets an opportunity he grabs the occassion to project the devotional theme of the Tantraloka.
-In his eyes the entire subject matter of the Tantraloka acquires meaning when it leads one to attain Śiva- hood owing to His grace alone.
-The Tantraloka out- lines the path and procedure to invoke such divine grace and once it is attained the clouds of nescient doubts disappear and one shines in one's pristine splendour.
+When- ever he gets an opportunity he grabs the occassion to project the devotional theme of the Tantrāloka.
+In his eyes the entire subject matter of the Tantrāloka acquires meaning when it leads one to attain Śiva- hood owing to His grace alone.
+The Tantrāloka out- lines the path and procedure to invoke such divine grace and once it is attained the clouds of nescient doubts disappear and one shines in one's pristine splendour.
 Such an approach lends credence to the views of many a modern scholar who takes Kashmir Saivism as theology or transcendental theology hop- ing to reach and realize the personalistic Godhead and not as a pure metaphysics concentrating on an

-1. According to Jayaratha Abhinava wants to make it sure that the Tantraloka is a Tantric Scripture and as such must contain veneration to Gaṇeśa and Vaṭuka.
+1. According to Jayaratha Abhinava wants to make it sure that the Tantrāloka is a Tantric Scripture and as such must contain veneration to Gaṇeśa and Vaṭuka.

 T.A.1.21